ooddle

 Tracking your sleep is interesting.
 Acting on it is what changes your life.

 If you wear an Apple Watch, you have probably tested AutoSleep or Pillow.
 Both are excellent dedicated sleep trackers.
 Both deliver gorgeous charts and rich insights.
 The question is whether tracking alone is enough, or whether you want an app that turns those numbers into daily action. ooddle takes the second path.
+Tracking is the input.
+Action is the output.
+Most sleep tracker users we talk to have years of data and the same sleep problems they had at the start.
+The data did not change them, because data alone never does.

 Quick Comparison